Glossary of Terms

 Attendance

-This can be either full-time or part-time and related to the number of hours you study on a particular course.
+This can be either full-time or part-time and is related to the number of hours you study on a particular course.
 Most courses have a specific method of attendance associated with them.
-It is, however, possible to study on some full time courses as a part time student you would then take the course over a longer period than those taking the course full time.
+It is, however, possible to study on some full time courses as a part time student - you would then take the course over a longer period than those taking the course full time.

 Clearances